shamvoke/shamvoke/src/_posts/2026-05-21-meet-kate-my-favourite-text-editor.md

 It might look simple on the surface, but Kate is incredibly smart.
 With built-in LSP support, you get fantastic autocomplete, syntax highlighting, and error checking straight out of the box.

-Since I find myself editing Markdown files most of the time, *including those blog articles*, I usually install `marksman` from AUR for exactly that.
+Since I find myself editing Markdown files most of the time, *including this blog article*, I usually install `marksman` from AUR for exactly that.
 In simple terms, marksman enables Markdown code assist and intelligence in Kate.

 #### Split Views & Sessions